 Using Proverbs in English

 When people use proverbs in English they often just say the first part of the proverb.
 This is similar to when using cockney rhyming slang.
 Only the first half of the phrase is needed to make the listener understand.

-English learners will find it useful to memorise a few English proverbs so they can recognise them and also use them in conversation to sound more like a native speaker.
 Proverbs are also sometimes used tongue-in cheek (not seriously) to add some humour to a conversation.

-The Most Common English Proverbs
+Common English Proverbs

 “Look before you leap”

 Consider all the possible consequences before you act